bwkimmel/mcstrings/README.md

 by hand if you prefer.
 Edit the contents of the `value` column to your liking: either blanking out values or redacting just the information you wish to hide.

 NOTE: Some strings contain serialized JSON (e.g., sign text will appear as `{"text":"A line of text"}`).
 If modifying these, it is important that the modified text is still valid JSON.
-For sign text (which can be identified by `Text<n>` at the end of the NBT path may be blanked out entirely without damaging the sign.
+Sign text (which can be identified by one of `Text1` through `Text4` at the end of the NBT path) may be blanked out entirely without damaging the sign.

 Export your changes as a CSV file (e.g., `redacted.csv`).
 Then patch your changes back into the world: